The Well of Ascension

 The Mistborn Saga

-The Mistborn Saga consists of seven primary books, and includes one additional book that complement the series but is not considered mandatory reads, and the series is set to expand with the upcoming release of six more books.
+The Mistborn Saga consists of seven primary books, and includes one additional book that complement the series but is not considered mandatory reads and series is set to expand with the upcoming release of six more books.
 The current recommended reading order for the series is provided below.

 Main series Cosmere